microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailbox-createimportsession.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This function allows user to import an Exchange mailbox [item](../resources/mailboxitem.md) using its FTS format.
+This function allows user to import an Exchange mailbox [item](../resources/mailboxitem.md) using the [FastTransfer stream](https://learn.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxcfxics/a2648823-0a98-43ee-98e8-590e4f7bcbbe) (FTS) format.
 Import is a two step process.
 Items can be restored back to the same or a different mailbox.

 ## Permissions